 good fortune.
 I set our course back towards the marina.

 After arriving safely in our slip, it was time to determine the extent of the damage.
 I was fortunate that Catalac Catamarans with inboard diesels apparently have a natural path for the electricity to follow.
 There was no boat hull or structural damage at all.
 All of my circuit breakers had tripped.
 When I dropped the electrical panel to take a look, I discovered that every breaker was covered in black carbon.
 The high voltage charge had 'jumped' every breaker.
 In other words the circuit breakers were in fact no protection at all against lightning strikes.
 Through Hulls, rigging and hull were intact, However, on board electronics were another matter entirely.
 This was a disaster:

-Onboard Electric / Electronics Destroyed
+Onboard Electric / Electronics Destroyed by lightning